launchbynttdata/tf-aws-module_collection-ecs_appmesh_app/README.md

    ```

 ## Known Issues

-1. We cannot enable the flag `redeploy_on_apply=true`.
-An open provider issue is blocking that - https://github.com/hashicorp/terraform-provider-aws/issues/28070.
-Terraform will only deploy the service the very first time.
-For all subsequent deployments, we will use AWS CLI.
-The task definition and the service `desired_count` are added to lifecycle `ignore_changes` list.
-So, terraform won't detect changes made outside of terraform.
-2. Doesn't currently support creating `gateway routes` for multiple ports open in ECS Task.
+1. Doesn't currently support creating `gateway routes` for multiple ports open in ECS Task.
 Gateway route will be created for the first port only.
-3. If the application port (var.app_ports) changes, then we need to destroy the module and recreate again.
+2. If the application port (var.app_ports) changes, then we need to destroy the module and recreate again.
 As we get an error while updating the virtual node listener that an existing gateway route is using the listener.
    ```shell
       Error: updating App Mesh Virtual Node (c3599c26-dbee-41d6-81ca-21018ff9bba4): BadRequestException: 1 Virtual Node listener(s) cannot be removed because they are targeted by existing Gateway Routes through Virtual Service provider.
 Listing up to 5 PortMappings: [(Port: 8080, Protocol: HTTP)]
    ```